 What Changes Will I Notice with Scleral Lenses?

 Once you have been properly fitted for scleral lenses, you can expect to gradually see improvements in clarity, color and detailed contrast between multiple images and objects within your visual field.
 The comfort you’ll experience will enable you to wear your custom-made scleral lenses all day long so that you can keep doing all the things you love – but with better vision.

 Watch this video to learn how easy and comfortable they are to insert, remove, and wear all day.

 When Should I See An Eye Doctor Specializing in Scleral Lenses?

 If you are interested in seeing whether scleral lenses are right for you, make sure that the eye doctor you visit has the knowledge and experience required to correctly fit you for the lenses.
 Scleral lenses require precise customization, and every patient’s case varies in degrees of severity and corneal measurements.

-Dr. Howard Dolman is a scleral lens specialist, who, together with the attentive staff at Dolman Scleral Lens Centre, will ensure that you receive top-notch eye care for all your vision needs.
+Experts in scleral lenses, Dr. Howard Dolman and the attentive staff at Dolman Scleral Lens Centre will ensure that you receive top-notch eye care for all your vision needs.

 Does Insurance Cover Scleral Lenses?

 When it comes to scleral lenses, every insurance company is different.
 Some cover the examination and custom fitting, but not the actual lenses.
 Others may cover a portion of the cost or 100% of the cost, but only if other treatment methods have been exhausted.
 To understand the coverage and fees you can contact us or check with your specific insurance provider to understand the particulars.Our practice serves patients from Kitchener & Waterloo region, Cambridge, Guelph, and Stratford, Ontario and surrounding communities.